Dykyi Sad archaeological site

-The Dykyi Sad archaeological site constitutes the remains of an ancient port city discovered in the Dykyi Sad park (Дикий Сад) in Mykolaiv, Ukraine.
-The site is dated to the Bilozerska culture, around 1250–925 BC.
+The Dykyi Sad archaeological site constitutes the remains of a fortified Cimmerian settlement, an ancient port city discovered in the Dykyi Sad park (Дикий Сад) in Mykolaiv, Ukraine.
+The site is dated to the Bilozerka culture, around 1250–925 BC.

+Location

+The garden was originally laid out by Admiral Greig when he was governor of the city.
+The garden got its name from the wild trees that did not bear fruit.
+Officially, the garden was called Admiral's Garden, but the name Wild was a popular one, due to its official name being changed over time.